 Overview

-The IP address 192.168.100.0 is part of a private IP address range, commonly used in local area networks (LANs).
-This range is defined by the Internet Assigned Numbers Authority (IANA) and is not routable on the public internet.
-As a result, devices using this address can communicate within the same network but require a public IP for internet access.
+The IP address 192.168.100.0 is part of a private IP address range that you'll typically see in local area networks (LANs).
+The Internet Assigned Numbers Authority (IANA) defined these ranges, and they're not meant to be routable on the public internet.
+In reality, devices using this address can only talk to each other within the same network.
+If you want internet access, you'll need a public IP address.

 How It Works